Abandoned & Little-Known Airfields:

 and my father worked for four decades at the Western Electric (later AT&T) plant, located in the former Fairchild Aircraft plant.

-I have vague recollections of planes still taking off and landing there in the late 1960s or early 1970s.
+I have vague recollections of planes still taking off & landing there in the late 1960s or early 1970s.

 When I was growing up in the 1970s, the runway was still clearly visible along Graham-Hopedale Road.”